 Round 2 / Finalists – 1 full song (three-minute maximum) – due January 7 in the AM, required of only those that make the final round.

 - Vocalists who advance to the finals should be prepared to perform an entire song not to exceed three minutes.
 Internal cutting is permitted.
 Coaching slots will be pre-assigned and a confirmation email will be sent to the performer with the coaching times.
 As noted above, pre-recorded accompaniment is required for coaching sessions.

 There will be a response session on Thursday for those not invited to participate in the Cabaret.

 Ability to play urgent, strong, and clear objectives as an actor throughout the song.
 Vocalists must create an arc to the song in terms of storytelling, with a clear beginning, middle, and ending.

 Ability to make varied, specific, and bold acting and singing choices expressed throughout the performance both lyrically and musically.

 Ability to perform the selection fully memorized with vocal excellence, exhibiting a healthy and varied vocal instrument through which the vocalist makes varied, informed musical choices that add texture and layers to their overall performance.
 Must exhibit a strong understanding of the lyrics and orchestrations.
-Musicality and musicianship is strongly considered.
+Musicality and musicianship are strongly considered.

-Ability to physically connect to the song, making strong and varied choices expressing the character both physically and emotionally that shows connection to the music and lyrics..
+Ability to physically connect to the song, making strong and varied choices expressing the character both physically and emotionally that shows a connection to the music and lyrics.

 *If you wish to sing in the Musical Theatre Intensive please fill out Application Components A & B below.
-We will only have 80 auditions slots, and they will be filled on a first come first served basis with applicants who submit a completed form.
+We will only have 80 audition slots, and they will be filled on a first come first served basis with applicants who submit a completed form.
 There will be a waiting list in case some applicants are unable to participate for any reason.
 Note that on the form, required fields are marked and must be completed in order to submit.

 Participation for Dance